 We pitted the two biggest video streaming services against one another.
 Hours of TV, piles of empty microwave popcorn bags, and one worn-out couch later, this is what we’ve learned.

 Jerry and Newman, Homer and Ned, Pawnee and Eagleton: TV is full of great rivalries, but these days one of the fiercest isn’t between on-screen characters, it’s between video-on-demand platforms.
 In the red and black corner, US heavyweight Netflix.
 In the pink and blue corner, rakish upstart Showmax.
 Let’s get ready to, um, binge.

 The “free trial” is the staple of new customer acquisition in industries across the world.
-Streaming services are no different, and both Netflix and Showmax recognise that users want to kick the proverbial tyres before committing.
+Netflix no longer offers a free trial to users in South Africa (as of December 2019), but Showmax recognises that users want to kick the proverbial tyres before committing.

-Netflix offers newcomers 30 days of fee-free bingeing.
-Showmax, meanwhile, offers 14 days.
+Showmax offers 14 days of free streaming to potential customers.
 Still having a hard time committing?
 You can always do another trial using a partners’ details, but eventually you’re going to have to make a decision.
 Do you want to pay a nominal fee for access to great content, or do you want to return to the sadness of terrestrial television?